daybrush/scenejs-render/README.md

   Options:
     -b, --bitrate [value]  Bitrate of video (the higher the bit rate, the clearer the video quality) (defaults to "4096k") -c, --cache <n>        you can pass Capture.
+(0: false, 1: true) (defaults to 0) -C, --codec            Codec to encode video If you don't set it up, it's the default(mp4: libx264, webm:libvpx-vp9) (defaults to "")
-(0: false, 1: true) (defaults to 0) -d, --duration <n>     how many seconds to play (defaults to 0) -f, --fps <n>          fps (defaults to 60)
+    -d, --duration <n>     how many seconds to play (defaults to 0) -f, --fps <n>          fps (defaults to 60)
     -h, --height <n>       Video height to render (defaults to 400)